 If your child is not sensitive to schedule changes

-If your baby is a great sleeper and is typically not sensitive to schedule changes, then you don’t need to do anything prior to Daylight Saving Time.
-The adjustment is going to require very little effort on your part and is all done after the time change.
+If your baby is a great sleeper and is typically not sensitive to schedule changes, then you don’t need to do anything before Daylight Saving Time.
+The adjustment is going to require minimal effort on your part and is all done after the time change.
 You will be responding to the time change, rather than anticipating the time change.
-You will do this by moving their entire schedule forward by 30 minutes the day of the time change.
+You will do this by moving their entire schedule forward by 30 minutes on the day of the time change.

 If your child is sensitive to schedule changes

-You will want to gradually shift wakeup time, bedtime and naps in the days leading up to November 7.
-To change our biological clocks by one hour, you will move wake time, naps and bedtime slowly over a few days in anticipation of the time change.
-This means you will put your child to sleep 15 minutes later each day for a week leading up to the time change.
+Navigating daylight savings and your baby’s sleep is challenging when your little one is more sensitive to schedule changes.
+You will want to gradually shift wakeup time, bedtime, and naps in the days leading up to November 5th to make falling asleep and sleeping through the night easier.
+To change our biological clocks by one hour, move wake times, naps, and bedtime slowly over a few days in anticipation of the time change.
+This means you will put your child to bed 15 minutes later each day for a week leading up to the time change.

 Daylight Savings How to Guide

 The beginning and end of daylight saving time can cause disruptions to sleep for adults and children.
-Younger children will likely get up an hour earlier after this time change but by using the tips above and making small changes to your child’s sleep schedule before November 7th, it can help ease the transition.
+Younger children will likely get up an hour earlier after this time change.
+Using the tips above and making small changes to your child’s sleep schedule before November 5th can help ease the transition of daylight savings and your baby’s sleep.

 No matter which plan you choose, keep in mind these 4 important tips: